jsbursik/DynamicTariffs/README.md

 To modify these value, edit `settings.json`.

+Also, It doesn't go below "Suspicious" because you can't trade with factions below that reputation level.

 Note: You can technically make the tariffs negative and they will pay YOU for selling to them.
 The UI will still say "-number"

 ### Current Workflow setup